Here are two key policies that govern how we work.

-However, pharmaceutical companies are not charitable organisations and have different interests from our own, including a direct commercial interest in TSC.
-We also acknowledge that in many cases, the partnership is not equal, in that the pharmaceutical company has many more resources at its disposal than TSA.
+Pharmaceutical companies are also sometimes willing to sponsor and fund certain activities we undertake.
+Pharmaceutical companies are not charitable organisations and have different interests and objectives from TSA’s.
+We acknowledge that in many cases, when we work with pharmaceutical companies the partnership is not equal, in that the pharmaceutical company has many more resources at its disposal than TSA.
 For these reasons, we take particular care in how our organisation works with pharmaceutical companies and other for-profit health care providers.

 We also acknowledge that, because there are a limited number of treatments for TSC, there are a limited number of pharmaceutical companies with an interest in TSC.
 TSA is also committed to supporting research that leads to new treatments for TSC.

-- TSA will independently set its own priorities, policies and plans
+- TSA will independently set its own priorities, policies and plans.

-- TSA is committed to total transparency in all dealings with pharmaceutical companies
+- TSA is committed to total transparency in all dealings with pharmaceutical companies.

-- TSA will not endorse individual pharmaceutical products or suppliers of health care services
+- TSA will not endorse individual pharmaceutical products or suppliers of health care services.

-- TSA will seek to develop relationships with multiple pharmaceutical companies, so as not to develop a special relationship with only one company
+- TSA will seek to develop relationships with multiple pharmaceutical companies, so as not to develop a special relationship with only one company.

-1. Openness and Transparency:
+1. Openness and Transparency

 a.
-This policy will be published on the TSA website.
+This Policy will be published on the TSA website.

 2. Funding of Projects

 c.
-Funding will only be accepted from Pharmaceutical companies where the project has a fixed timeframe and outcome.
+Funding will only be accepted from pharmaceutical companies where the project has a fixed timeframe and outcome.
 Funding will not be accepted for ongoing costs of operating TSA.

 a.
 TSA will not endorse any specific drug or treatment.
-Where possible, when discussing treatments, TSA will refer to a class of drugs (e.g. “mTOR inhibitors”) rather than a specific drug or brand name.
+Where possible, when discussing treatments, TSA will refer to a class of drugs (eg “mTOR inhibitors”) rather than a specific drug or brand name.

 b.
 TSA will not accept or distribute promotional products provided by a pharmaceutical company and will not allow distribution of such products at TSA events.